njerikungu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile This script displays the contents of /etc/passwd 3-twofiles This script displays two files
-4-lastlines This script display the last 10 lines of /etc/passwd
+4-lastlines This script display the last 10 lines of /etc/passwd 5-firstlines This script displays the first 10 lines of /etc/passwd